Skip Ribbon Commands

 Ages & Stages

-Physical Appearance and Growth: Your 1 Year Old
+Physical Appearance and Growth: Your 1-Year-Old Child

-By the end of her first year, your baby’s growth rate will begin to slow.
-From now until her next growth spurt (which occurs during early adolescence), her height and weight should increase steadily, but not as rapidly as during those first months of life.
-As an infant, she may have gained 4 pounds (1.8 kg) in four months or less, but during the entire second year, 3 to 5 pounds (1.4–2.3 kg) probably will be her total weight gain.
-Continue to plot her measurements every few months on growth charts to make sure she’s generally following the normal growth curve.
-As you’ll see, there’s now a much broader range of what’s “normal” than there was at earlier ages.
+As an infant, they may have gained 4 pounds (1.8 kg) in 4 months or less, but during the entire second year, they'll probably add 3 to 5 pounds (1.4–2.3 kg).
+You can plot their measurements every few months on a growth chart to make sure they're generally following the normal growth curve.
+As you'll see, there's now a broader range of what's "normal" than at earlier ages.

 Last Updated